Jhonyel/Three-Trios-Overview/notes.md

               placedCard
             - if placedAttackValue is greater than enemyAttackValue, enemyCard becomes A's card ( flips)
-            - each flipped card battles its adjacent cards belonging to player B
+            - each flipped card battles its adjacent cards belonging to playerColor B
 - components
     - model
         - nouns